haothitran/KlazAnnounce/README.md

 ## Features

+- Bad gear equipped upon entering instances.
 - Enemy drinking in arenas.
+- Placed items to use in groups (e.g. Soulwells).
 - Interrupted spell by player.
 - Cooldowns used by player and group members in instances and raids.

 There are no in-game options.
 Settings are hard-coded and can be changed by accessing the file `Core\Config.lua` and adjusting `true`/`false` values.
-Edit spells to track in `Core\Filters.lua` and follow included instructions on how to add and remove spells.
+Edit spells and items to track in `Core\Filters.lua` and follow included instructions on how to add and remove spells and items.

 ## Installation